 (3) a police officer of an incorporated city or village in an action in which the city or village is a party.
 A writ of garnishment may be served by any person authorized by subrule (A).

 (C) Service in a Governmental Institution.
-If personal service of process is to be made on a person in a governmental institution, hospital, or home, service must be made by the person in charge of the institution or by someone designated by that person.
+Suppose personal service of process is to be made on a person in a governmental institution, hospital, or home.
+In that case, service must be made by the person in charge of the institution or by someone designated by that person.

 (D) Process Requiring Arrest.
 Process in civil proceedings requiring a person’s arrest may be served only by a sheriff, deputy sheriff, or police officer or by a court officer appointed by the court for that purpose.